DigitalRipple/rent-a-car/README.md

 # rent-a-car
-Car-rent is a platform to rent a sports car for long drives with or without friends.
+Car-rent is a platform to rent a sports car for long drives with friends,solo or with strangers-cum friends!